KeystoneDH/2023/_pages/schedule.md

     <h4>Panel 8: "Scholarly Editions and Communities"</h4>
     <ul>
       <li>"Alaine Locke’s New Negro Anthology in TEI and MEI: A DEFCON Teaching Collaboration across Two Universities" — Elisa Beshero-Bondar and Bartholomew Brinkman</li>
-      <li>"If We Know the Algorithm is Successfully Dangerous, Why Can't We Use it for Good?
-Filtering the good and bad of social media to better the online classroom" — Jennifer Leah Peck</li>
       <li>"Against Digital Scholarly Editions in the Business of Surveillance Publishing " — Samuel DiBella</li>
        <li>"Building an XR Community at Scale" — Amanda Licastro</li>
     </ul>